Fury and Hecla: Parry’s Formidable Arctic Exploration Sisters

 The Franklin expedition ships, HMS Erebus and Terror, setting out with fanfare in late May 1845 from Greenhithe.
 This was originally published for the 24 May 1845 edition of the Illustrated London News.
 (Via wikimedia commons)

 In 1845, Her Majesty’s Ships Erebus and Terror sailed into the unknown.
-Sir John Franklin, commander of the expedition, was instructed to chart the last remaining sections of the Northwest Passage and return via the Pacific.
+Sir John Franklin, commander of the expedition, was instructed to chart the last sections of the Northwest Passage and return via the Pacific.
 The British Admiralty expected that this modern, lavishly-equipped official effort would survey the remaining portions of a sea route along the top of the North American landmass.
 Hopes ran high that this expedition would be a crowning achievement to decades of British exploration of the Arctic.

 Reconstruction of Franklin’s route from 1845-1848 Locations are: 1. (off map, right) Disko Bay, Greenland, site of departure from towing and supply ships 2.
 Beechey Island, site of the 1845-46 wintering and artifacts; 3.
 NW of King William Island 1847 position of the Victory Point “All is Well” message and the 1848 addendum of “we are deserting the ships”; 4.
 Erebus found 2014;5.
 Terror found 2016.
 Base map: Kennonv, after CIA’s World Fact BookFranklin’s route: Own work, CC BY-SA 3.0 https://creativecommons.org/licenses/by-sa/3.0, via Wikimedia Commons